telerik/xaml-docs/controls/radchat/chat-items/localization.md

 > More detailed look over the localization capabilities that the framework provides can be found in the [Localization]({%slug common-localization%}) article.

-This topic will go available resource keys for localizing __RadChat__.
+This topic will go over the available resource keys for localizing the __RadChat__ control.

 Below is the list of supported languages.